rgreminger/tilburg-science-hub/slides/theory.md

 - Find a project to collaborate on
 - Fork repository
+- Build the project
+- Do your work!
   - Create branch for each feature
-  - Perform a workcycle
+  - Perform Git workcycles
-- Create pull request
+- Done?
+Create pull request
   - Owner of main repository will review, then integrate changes

 ## Project management on GitHub